 Meet our dedicated Staff and Board

 Our Staff and Board members have many decades of combined background in geoscientific and engineering endeavors, with practical experience in nearly every realm of geology and related construction and technology industries.
-We have worked in mineral and energy exploration, mining geology, hazard mapping and abatement, geochemical and stratigraphic studies, field and structural geology, remote sensing and engineering applications.
-Together, we have worked in nearly every state of the union as well as a number of countries in Europe and South America.
-We share a passion to apply our skills for the betterment of mankind and our planet, as well as an ability to work in challenging situations.
-We welcome difficult problems that demand creative solutions.
+We have worked in mineral and energy exploration, mining geology, hazard mapping and abatement, geochemical and stratigraphic studies, field and structural geology, geophysics, remote sensing, engineering applications, systems engineering, business administration, government, and education.
+Together with our colleagues on the Technical Advisory Council, we have representatives on six continents.
+We are an amazingly diverse group of scientists and engineers, but one thing we share is a passion to apply our skills for the betterment of mankind and our planet.

 Dr. Wessel holds degrees in Geology from Colorado School of Mines (PhD) and the University of Missouri-Rolla (BSc and MSc; now called the Missouri University of Science and Technology).
-He is also licensed in the State of Washington as an Engineering Geologist and currently sits on the State’s Geologist Licensing Board.
-Dr. Wessel has over 35 years of experience in metals and industrial minerals exploration, geologic hazard abatement and environmental restoration, geotechnical applications and mapping of geologic hazards, the development of agricultural minerals (sulfur and potash) in Texas, Poland, Ukraine, and Russia, and the recovery of magnesium salts (for metal production) in Russia.
-He has specialized in geologic mapping and structural evaluations, and has mapped large areas of the southwestern United States and the Altiplano of Bolivia, using aerial photography and extensive field work.
-Dr. Wessel has authored or co-authored over 20 articles and abstracts, including a number of maps available from the Washington Division of Geology and Earth Resources, the Texas Bureau of Economic Geology, and a widely used educational chart available from the Geological Society of America entitled The Geology of Plate Tectonics.
-Dr. Wessel also serves on the Mapping Advisory Committee for the Washington Division of Geology and Earth Resources.
+He is also licensed in the State of Washington as an Engineering Geologist.
+Dr. Wessel has over 40 years of experience in metals and industrial minerals exploration, geologic hazard abatement and environmental restoration, geotechnical applications and mapping of geologic hazards, the development of agricultural minerals (sulfur and potash) in Texas, Poland, Ukraine, and Russia, and the recovery of magnesium salts (for metal production) in Russia.
+He has specialized in geologic mapping and structural geology and has mapped large areas of the southwestern United States and the Altiplano of Bolivia using aerial photography and extensive field work.
+Dr. Wessel has authored or co-authored over 25 articles and abstracts, including maps available from the Washington Geological Survey, the Texas Bureau of Economic Geology, and a widely used educational chart available from the Geological Society of America entitled The Geology of Plate Tectonics.
+He is a tireless advocate for sustainability using full-cost accounting, especially as applied to the exploitation of natural resources.

 Board of Directors

 Mr. Tilman holds a BSc in Mechanical Engineering from the University of Missouri-Rolla (now called the Missouri University of Science and Technology).
-He has 30 years of experience with design and manufacturing in the electronics Industry, including a long record with Hewlett Packard Corporation in Loveland, Colorado and Lake Stevens, Washington.
-He presently is working as a mechanical engineer for The Boeing Company designing components of commercial aircraft.
-Mr. Tilman currently is also on the Board of Directors of the Centennial Trail Coalition of Snohomish County, a non-profit organization that assists Snohomish County Parks by advocating for and promoting long distance recreation trails for pedestrians, bicyclists, and equestrians.
+He has 30 years of experience with design and manufacturing in the electronics industry, including a long record with Hewlett Packard Corporation in Loveland, Colorado and Lake Stevens, Washington, and he recently retired from a position as a mechanical engineer for The Boeing Company where he designed components of commercial aircraft.
+Mr. Tilman is also on the Board of Directors of the Centennial Trail Coalition of Snohomish County, a non-profit organization that assists Snohomish County Parks by advocating for and promoting long distance recreation trails for pedestrians, bicyclists, and equestrians.